Part A is 10,000x more effective than Dawn dish soap.

 Multiple types of surfactants with different properties are used so that the microemulsion can accept both oil and water-based contaminants into the same solution, as well as quickly dissolve and trap volatile liquids and powder solids.
 The microemulsion acts like a liquid sponge, absorbing and holding large amounts of contamination.
 And most importantly, unlike a standard emulsion, microemulsions are stable and the contamination will stay in solution for an extended period until it can be easily rinsed or wiped away.

 The microemulsion surfactant that is Part A of Dahlgren Decon is pH neutral and safe for use on skin.

-It was originally developed for removal of some of the toughest challenges: Chemical and Biological Warfare Agents.
+It was originally developed for removal of some of the toughest challenges like Chemical Warfare Agents.
 However, it excels at physical removal of a broad range of hazardous materials from a wide variety of surfaces.
-Uses include washing off oily contamination such as pesticides or petroleum from spills.
+Uses include washing off oily contamination like petroleum from spills.

 Because it works well on both oil and water-based substances it can be used on both types of OC spray and riot control chemicals.
 It will wet, dissolve and remove fentanyl and its analogues while keeping the pH neutral, which is important to avoid aerosolizing or converting the fentanyl into a more dangerous form.
 The Part A microemulsion also has use in post-fire decontamination to help remove potentially cancer-causing materials.